CMSgov/redhat-enterprise-linux-8-stig-baseline/Developent_and_Testing.md

 ## 1.7.
 Running The Profile

-With all the necessary tools in place, you can now run the profile.
-First, you need to decide which testing environment you will be using.
-Test-Kitchen determines the testing environment through a collection of environment variables (see: Environment Variables).

-The test suite offers four choices:
+Once you've set up the necessary tools, you're ready to run the profile.
+The testing environment is determined by Test-Kitchen using environment variables.

+There are four testing environments to choose from:

-1. AWS VPC Testing
+1. AWS VPC Testing: This environment uses an AWS VPC for testing.
-2. Docker Testing
+2. Docker Testing: This environment uses Docker containers for testing.
-3. Vagrant Testing
-4. Local Testing
+3. Vagrant Testing: This environment uses Vagrant virtual machines for testing.
+4. Local Testing: This environment uses your local machine for testing.

+The specifics of each environment's configuration are detailed in the following sections.

 ### 1.7.1.
 Getting Your First Test Kitchen (TK) Run